monika-ghimire/chat-realtime/README.md

 🚀 Tech Stack
 Next.ts || React || TypeScript || Socket.io (Server + Client) || Tailwind CSS || Emoji Picker

+💡 For best experience, open the app in more than one tab, You can join the same room for group chat or click on an active user to start a private chat.

 ## 📌 Project Overview